Advanced Research Workshop (ARW)

 international collaboration on the proposed subject on seminars in Bulgaria, Turkey,

 Ukraine, Russia and USA in 2003.
-The proposed NATO ARW allowed face-to-face discussions
+The proposed NATO ARW will allow face-to-face discussions

 and interactions between all members of the scientific core.
-It lead to an
+It is expected to lead to an

 outline of the new interdisciplinary research strategy on a national and multinational

 level and its formulation.

 The NATO ARW will be carried out on five days (Wednesday to Sunday), with Wednesday

 and Sunday being the arrival and departure days, respectively.
 The workshop will be

 divided into 3 sessions, or 1 session per day (see Programme).
 Each session will begin